 To a liberal arts college graduate considering a second degree, the thought of classes I can take at home sounded convenient and cheap.
 I already have a friend who earned her high school diploma online, and I often see online ads to earn a degree online, but never took the plunge.

-I was not familiar with the Open University, or OU, before I signed up for a course on its FutureLearn website.
+I was not familiar with the Open University, or OU before I signed up for a course on its FutureLearn website.
 OU is an English online school that aims to make higher education accessible to all.
 From the beginning, the OU embraced every medium that could facilitate distance learning with the same gusto as it eventually embraced the internet.
 Its faculty touts its success in delivering quality education to the masses:

 “Charismatic figures like Arthur Marwick, Professor of History, and Mike Pentz, the first Dean of Science, roared defiance at more conventional peers elsewhere, as the OU proved triumphantly that it is possible to teach university-level courses to unqualified students, at a distance.
 Science home experiment kits, late night TV broadcasts and residential schools became part of the OU folklore.”

 Last year OU announced the opening of FutureLearn, a private company that would bring courses from some of the top universities in the world together in one place.
-The course I signed up for, England in the Time of Richard III, is from Britain’s University of Leicester.
+The course I signed up for, England in the Time of Richard III, is from the Britain’s University of Leicester.

-As the FutureLearn website states, “Our aim is to connect learners from all over the globe with high quality educators, and with each other.
+As the FutureLearn website states, “Our aim is to connect learners from all over the globe with high-quality educators, and with each other.
 We believe learning should be an enjoyable, social experience, with plenty of opportunities to discuss what you’ve studied, in order to make fresh discoveries and form new ideas.”

 Although I have never read Shakespeare’s play about the last Lancastrian king, my English major heart started to go pitter-patter when I saw the course.
 Earlier this year, archaeologists from the University of Leicester discovered the remains of Richard III in a car park near Bosworth Field, the battlefield where he died.
 In the wake of renewed interest in Richard, the last king of England to die in battle, the university started the course on FutureLearn.

-On the FutureLearn website I found a social network set-up where I had to create a profile.
-The profile is Spartan at best, and includes a picture, a list of the student’s courses, and an activity log.
+On the FutureLearn website, I found a social network set-up where I had to create a profile.
+The profile is Spartan at best and includes a picture, a list of the student’s courses, and an activity log.
 There is also a counter for how many users you follow, and how many follow you back.

 The course itself is a series of videos, articles, and interviews with experts with at least two sections each week for students to discuss what we had learned.

 Each week’s material takes about two hours to go through, with a short quiz at the end of the week.
 The first week of the course was about the Wars of the Roses, a fifteenth-century struggle between the House of York and the House of Lancaster to determine which dynasty would rule England.
-Richard was the last Yorkist to be king, but lost his crown and his life at the Battle of Bosworth Field to Henry Tudor, a Lancastrian.
+Richard was the last Yorkist to be king but lost his crown and his life at the Battle of Bosworth Field to Henry Tudor, a Lancastrian.

 Two weeks before the course began, instructor Deirdre O’Sullivan e-mailed the members of the course with a brief introduction to the course.
 She included a hashtag for members to use to interact before, during, and after the course.